pronamic/wp-pay-logos/src/providers/ing/README.md

 # ING

-The ING logos and icons were taken from the 'LogoGuidelines.pdf' document from https://www.ing.be/en/individuals/services/ing-corporate-logo.
+The ING logos and icons were taken from the `LogoGuidelines.pdf` document from https://www.ing.be/en/individuals/services/ing-corporate-logo.

 ## Colors